What Is Noonan Syndrome?

 - a thickened philtrum (the pair of ridges between the nose and the mouth)

-- loose skin on the neck
+- loose skin on the neck or a short and broad neck

 - boys: testes in the belly, not in the scrotum (undescended testicles)